-Potential energy calculator enables you to calculate the stored energy of an elevated object.
-The full name is gravitational potential energy because it relates to the energy which is stored as the result of vertical position or height of an object.
+This potential energy calculator enables you to calculate the stored energy of an elevated object.
+The full name of this effect is gravitational potential energy because it relates to the energy which is stored by an object as a result of its vertical position or height.

 Keep reading to find out: